how to be a notary how to be a notary

 Meet the Eligibility Requirements

 Candidates must meet state-specific eligibility requirements.
-Typically, they need to be at least 18 years old, a legal US resident, and a resident of the state where they plan to act as a notary.
+Typically, they need to be at least 18 years old, a legal US resident, and a state resident where they plan to act as a notary.
 Some states may require candidates to possess a clean criminal record.

 Complete the Necessary Training